Seller Net Sheet Explainer: Projecting Your Home Sale Proceeds

 For many sellers, especially those selling a home for the first time, many of the costs associated with selling a home are new and misunderstood.

-According to Saad, tax proration and title insurance costs are the costs that produce the most questions from sellers after he has presented the seller’s net sheet.
+According to Saad, tax proration and title insurance are the costs that generate the most questions from sellers after he has presented the seller’s net sheet.
 When sellers are surprised about title insurance, Saad explains, “You want to assure the new buyer that there aren’t any liens or judgments on the property, reassuring them that these won’t pop up later.”

 Get the best bottom line by partnering with a top real estate agent